therealsheero/RAG-on-Loan-Approval/README.md

 ---

 ## Key Point
-Please go through "Example.ipynb", it has a very detailed explanation of how a RAG model works as a model and on different kinds of data like pdf, txt, etc.
+Please go through "Example.ipynb", it has a very detailed explanation of how a RAG model works as a model and on different kinds of data like pdf, txt, etc. The explanation is given in the form of detailed steps with example implementation for better understanding.

 ---